Walter Ray Williams Jr.: PBA Tour

-Williams is a seven-time PBA Player of the Year (1986, '93, '96, '97, '98, 2003, 2010) which is tied with Jason Belmonte and one more than Earl Anthony for the most Player of the Year awards.
-He has won a record eight Bowling Writers Bowler of the Year awards and is also the all-time leading money winner on the PBA Tour.
-He has the most PBA money titles (seven).
-He was the first bowler in history to surpass $2 million in career earnings, achieving this in 1997.
-With his win in the 2003 U.S. Open, he also became the first $3 million career winner, while also becoming the first $4 million career winner in 2008.
-Williams also set a record for the highest monetary winnings in a single season, with $419,700 during the 2002–03 PBA season.
+Williams is a seven-time PBA Player of the Year (1986, '93, '96, '97, '98, 2003, 2010), having surpassed Earl Anthony in 2010 for the most Player of the Year awards in PBA history.
+Jason Belmonte tied Williams with his seventh PBA Player of the Year award in 2022.
+Williams has won a record eight Bowling Writers Bowler of the Year awards and is also the all-time leading money winner on the PBA Tour.
+He holds the most PBA money titles.

+He was the first bowler in history to surpass $2 million in career earnings in 1997.
+With his win in the 2003 U.S. Open, he also became the first $3 million career winner and the first $4 million career winner in 2008.
+Williams also set a record for the highest monetary winnings in a single season, with $419,701 during the 2002–03 PBA season.
 This record would be broken in the 2021 season by Kyle Troup.

-On September 24, 2006, Williams eclipsed Earl Anthony's then-recognized career record of 41 PBA regular tour titles with his 42nd win at the Dydo Japan Cup over Pete Weber in a 289–236 single game pinfall.
-[Note: Anthony's title count was amended to 43 in 2008, when the PBA chose to include ABC Masters titles earned by a PBA member as PBA Tour titles.
-By that time, Williams had accumulated 44 titles to maintain a lead over Anthony.]
-Williams has been known as "Deadeye" in PBA fan circles, but he actually first got the nickname in horseshoes, when he threw 45 ringers out of a possible 50 in a junior tournament when he was 10 years old.
-He is known for several PBA achievements:
+On September 24, 2006, Williams eclipsed Earl Anthony's career record of 41 PBA regular tour titles with his 42nd win at the Dydo Japan Cup over Pete Weber in a 289–236 single game pinfall.
+Anthony's title count was amended to 43 in 2008 when the PBA chose to include ABC Masters titles earned by a PBA member as PBA Tour titles.
+By that time, Williams had accumulated 44 titles to maintain a lead over Anthony.
+Williams has been known as "Deadeye" in PBA fan circles, but first got the nickname in horseshoes, when he threw 45 ringers out of a possible 50 in a junior tournament at the age of 10 years old.